Nursing Careers and Pathways

 For more information about Nursing CAP, where is the best place to find it? (i.e. Facebook, website, etc.?)

-Daniels McKinney: You can find information on the program on Facebook at Nursing CAP, Instagram @nursingcapinc; Twitter @NursingCAP, or visit our webpage: Nursing Careers and Pathways Program to see how we are mentoring future CRNAs, nurses, healthcare providers and leaders.
+Daniels McKinney: You can find information on the program on Facebook at Nursing CAP, Instagram @nursingcapinc; Twitter @NursingCAP, to see how we are mentoring future CRNAs, nurses, healthcare providers, and leaders.